Norway seeks to slow down any Omicron spread, government says | Health

 - Norway

-Norway will seek to limit any potential spread of the Omicron coronavirus variant, including by imposing longer isolation on those who are found to have been infected, the government said in a statement on Monday.
+Norway will seek to limit any potential spread of the Omicron coronavirus variant, including by imposing longer isolation on those who are found to have been infected, the government said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)